 WATER HEATER REBATE Install a 40 gallon or larger electric water heater in your new home and get \$200.
 Replace an old fossil fuel a water heater and we'll pay \$200.
-Buy a Marathon water heater from us and install in a home on our lines and get another \$200.

-HEAT PUMP WATER HEATER REBATE Perfect for damp basements, a heat pump water heater heats water for half price, and provides dehumidification and air conditioning as by-products.
-Install one and get a \$200 rebate per location.
+HEAT PUMP WATER HEATER REBATE Perfect for damp basements, a heat pump water heats water for half price, and provides dehumidification and air conditioning as by-products.
+Install one and get a \$200 rebate per home.

 WASTE HEAT RECOVERY REBATE Install a waste heat recovery system when you install a heat pump and get \$200 per home.
-The waste heat recovery unit must be connected to an electric water heater waltonemcgas.com and sign up today.
+The waste heat recovery unit must be connected to an electric water heater.